wilzwert/Chatop/README.md

 Import the collection in Postman : https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman

-You can set host and port as collection variables apiHost and apiPort, respectively,  by selecting the variables set on ChatopAPI root and editing them.
+You can set host and port as collection variables _apiHost_ and _apiPort_, respectively,  by selecting the variables set on ChatopAPI root and editing them.
 Note that apiHost defaults to localhost and apiPort to 8080, as seen in env.examble.

 Then run it.